ocaml-forge/forge.ocamlcore.org/content/projects/odn.md

 no_index: true
 ---

-This project  is deprecated as of 2019-09-14 and has moved to https://github.com/gildor478/ocaml-data-notation
+This project  is deprecated as of 2019-09-14.

 * Admins:
   * [user102](/users/user102)